Some people can’t lose weight but will do anything to get rid of a few pounds.

 All in all, a nutritious meal beats drinking butter.

 #4.
-Low-Fat Dairy Is Not Good For You: Replace With Full Fat
+Low-Fat Dairy Is Not Better For You

 First, there’s a misconception that replacing full-fat dairy with low-fat dairy is one of the best healthy food swaps.